 When collaborating with other companies on a project, too many businesses rely on email and other outdated practices.
 Complications, headaches and frustrations ensue.
 Roadblocks can stem from anything from a lack of trust between organizations, a lack of clarity on tools and processes to key differences in culture.

 But it doesn’t have to be this way.
-Over the past two years, businesses have learned a great deal about asynchronous work and the tools that make it possible.
+Over the past several years, businesses have learned a great deal about asynchronous work and the tools that make it possible.
 Okta’s 2022 Businesses At Work Report found that, for the first time, five collaboration tools topped the list of fastest-growing apps.

 It’s time to take the lessons learned about remote work, and the tools that make remote work seamless,

 Step 1: Agree to The Rules of Engagement

 Phil Simon, workplace technology expert and author of “Reimagining Collaboration: Slack, Microsoft Teams, Zoom and the Post-Covid World of Work,” recently wrote a blog post describing the common roadblocks of inter-organizational projects: “Sadly and despite my best efforts, the short project had quickly devolved into a morass of misunderstandings, scheduling snafus and duplicate work.”